 The two houses above are 2515 and 2521.
 They had a view over the tracks and the railroad yard further down the hill along Levee Street.
 During the steam era, coal smoke must have deposited grime whenever a locomotive puffed by.
 Now the residents have to listen to the deafening horns of the diesel locomotives.

 These two cottages above (nos 2529 and 2531) were identical architecture and are now gone.
 They were near the corner of Pearl and Fairground Street.
 Fairground will be the subject of a future essay.

 No. 2607 was a handsome duplex.

-The photographs above were taken with a variety of early-vintage digital cameras and with film.
+The photographs above are from a variety of early-vintage digital cameras and from film.
 The square frames are scans of Kodak Ektar 25 film shot through a Rolleiflex medium-format camera.

 UPDATE JULY 2021: For a more complete inventory of Pearl Street houses, please click the links below